 - Multi-Age Music (Prek – 12)

-Heidelberg University’s School of Education is fully accredited from the National Council for Accreditation of Teacher Education (NCATE), the organization responsible for professional accreditation of teacher education.
+Heidelberg University’s School of Education is fully accredited from the National Council for Accreditation of Teacher Education (NCATE)/Council for the Accreditation of Educator Preparation (CAEP), the organization responsible for professional accreditation of teacher education.
 This accreditation is evidence that Heidelberg's programs prepare quality teachers that possess the requisite knowledge, skills, and dispositions to positively affect the learning and development of diverse students.